phaserjs/phaser/README.md

 * BitmapData.smoothProperty is a new property that holds the string based prefix needed to set image scaling on the BitmapData context.
 * BitmapData.copyTransform allows you to draw a Game Object to the BitmapData, using its `worldTransform` property to control the location, scaling and rotation of the object.
 You can optionally provide
 * BitmapData.drawGroup now uses the new `copyTransform` method, to provide for far more accurate results.
 Previously nested Game Objects wouldn't render correctly, nor would Sprites added via `addChild` to another Sprite.
 BitmapText objects also rendered without rotation taken into account, and the Sprites smoothing property was ignored.
 All of these things are now covered by the new drawGroup method, which also handles full deep iteration down the display list.
-* Added the following new constants: `Phaser.TOP_LEFT`, `Phaser.TOP_CENTER`, `Phaser.TOP_RIGHT`, `Phaser.MIDDLE_LEFT`, `Phaser.MIDDLE_CENTER`, `Phaser.MIDDLE_RIGHT`, `Phaser.BOTTOM_LEFT`, `Phaser.BOTTOM_CENTER` and `Phaser.BOTTOM_RIGHT`.
+* Added the following new constants: `Phaser.TOP_LEFT`, `Phaser.TOP_CENTER`, `Phaser.TOP_RIGHT`, `Phaser.LEFT_TOP`, `Phaser.LEFT_CENTER`, `Phaser.LEFT_BOTTOM`, `Phaser.CENTER`, `Phaser.RIGHT_TOP`, `Phaser.RIGHT_CENTER`, `Phaser.RIGHT_BOTTOM`, `Phaser.BOTTOM_LEFT`, `Phaser.BOTTOM_CENTER` and `Phaser.BOTTOM_RIGHT`.
-* Rectangle.getPoint is a new method that returns a point based on the given location constant, such as `Phaser.BOTTOM_LEFT`.
+* Rectangle.getPoint is a new method that returns a point based on the given position constant, such as `Phaser.BOTTOM_LEFT`.
 It returns the same result as calling `Rectangle.bottomLeft` (etc) but unlike those getters you are able to provide your own Point object.
 * The Game Object Bounds component has been updated to include two new properties: `centerX` and `centerY`.
 This means you can, for example, now get the horizontal center of a Sprite by called `Sprite.centerX`.
 These properties are also setters, so you can position the Game Objects, and it will take scale and anchor into consideration.
-* All Game Objects with the Bounds component; which includes Sprites, Images, Text, BitmapText, TileSprites and anything that extend these, now have a new method `alignTo`.
-It allows you to align the Game Object to another Game Object, or a Rectangle.
-You can specify one of 9 positions which are the new constants: `Phaser.TOP_LEFT`, `Phaser.TOP_CENTER` and so on (see above for the complete list).
+* All Game Objects with the Bounds component; which includes Sprites, Images, Text, BitmapText, TileSprites and anything that extend these, now have the new method `alignIn`.
+It allows you to align the Game Object within another Game Object, or a Rectangle.
+You can specify one of 9 positions which are the new position constants such as: `Phaser.TOP_LEFT` or `Phaser.CENTER` (see above for the complete list).
 The Game Objects are positioned based on their Bounds, which takes rotation, scaling and anchor into consideration.
-You can easily place Sprites into the corners or the screen or game world, or align them against other Sprites, using this method.
+You can easily place Sprites into the corners of the screen, or game world, or align them within other Sprites, using this method.
+* All Game Objects with the Bounds component; which includes Sprites, Images, Text, BitmapText, TileSprites and anything that extend these, now have the new method `alignTo`.
+It allows you to align a Game Object to the side of another Game Object, or a Rectangle.
+You can specify one of 11 positions which are the new position constants such as: `Phaser.TOP_LEFT` or `Phaser.LEFT_BOTTOM` (see above for the complete list).
+The Game Objects are positioned based on their Bounds, which takes rotation, scaling and anchor into consideration.
+You can easily align Sprites next to other Sprites using this method.
 * Group.align is a new method that allows you to layout all the children of the Group in a grid formation.
 You can specify the dimensions of the grid, including the width, height and cell size.
 You can also control where children are positioned within each grid cell.
 The grid width and height values can also be set to -1, making them fluid, so the grid expands until all children are aligned.
 Finally an optional child index argument can be set.
 This is a great way to quickly and comprehensively align Group children, and has lots of use cases.
+* The Arcade Physics Body has two new experimental methods: `moveTo` and `moveFrom`.
+These allow you to move a Physics Body for a given distance, or duration, after which it will stop and emit the `onMoveComplete` Signal.
+It is still capable of colliding and rebounding like usual.

 ### Updates